 Pure Country Ear Training Direct Application

+Pure Country Ear Training is one of the "Direct Application" ear training courses.
+You should work on this course when you are getting around 50% correct notes with the Ear Training One Note Complete course.
 Pure Country Ear Training gives you Country Music Grooves that serve multiple purposes.
 The first is to create a simple enough real music situation wherein a beginning ear training student can learn "One Note" Ear Training.
 The second is to create a real music situation that sounds pleasing and within the chosen style.
 The third is to create music tracks that are in common key centers like Major, Dorian, Lydian, Mixolydian, Aeolian with Phrygian and Locrian added, for a complete picture of the modes of a Major Scale.
 Fourth is to create an ear training exercise wherein a student can also play along, thus additionally developing improvisational skills.
 Please check out the example MP3s to see if you agree that this course meets those requirements.

 Key Center Development